kevin-ch-day/Rotterdam/docs/architecture.md

 ## Dynamic Sandbox

+**Note:** The dynamic sandbox is parked for the MVP.
+See [sandbox/PARKED.md](../sandbox/PARKED.md).
+Avoid modifying or relying on this component until work resumes.

 Dynamic analysis lives in `platform/android/analysis/dynamic/`.
 The `runner.py` module simulates execution of an APK with Frida instrumentation hooks defined in `frida/`.
 Observed runtime events are converted into metrics that complement static findings.

 ## Risk Scoring